afgbloch/POCS-Quizz/Quizz.md

 - [ ] qualifiers such as “possibly”, “necessarily”
 - [x] universal quantifiers (e.g., “for every”, “given any”)
 - [ ] qualifiers such as “always”, “eventually”
+**Explanation**
+First order logic extends propositional logic with the universal and existential quantifiers.
+Expressions that qualify the truth, such as “possibly” and “necessarily” belong to modal logic, or to temporal logic, if relate to time (e.g., “always”, “eventually”).

 ### What is true about relations in Datalog:
 - [x] Relations from extensional database (EDB) can appear only in the body (right-hand side) of a program rule